MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-_publisherinfo.md

  - PUBLISHERINFO
 ---

-# _PUBLISHERINFO structure

 ## -description

-The PUBLISHERINFO structure is used as an input parameter to the <a href="/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemps-getinfo">IPrintOemPS::GetInfo</a> method.
+The **PUBLISHERINFO** structure is used as an input parameter to the [IPrintOemPS::GetInfo](/windows-hardware/drivers/ddi/prcomoem/nf-prcomoem-iprintoemps-getinfo) method.

 ## -struct-fields

 ### -field dwMode

 Is a set of bit flags.
-The only flag defined is OEM_MODE_PUBLISHER, which must be set if a rendering plug-in for Pscript5 is using "publishing mode".
+The only flag defined is **OEM_MODE_PUBLISHER**, which must be set if a rendering plug-in for Pscript5 is using "publishing mode".

 ### -field wMinoutlinePPEM